mjhaahr/LED-USB-Hub/README.md

 ![Full Board Design Render](images/render.png)

 Features:
-- 3x RGB LED USB (USB A, Full Speed) ports
-- 1x USB C Port (downstream)
+- USB C Port for Upstream
+- 3 USB 2.0 Downstream Ports
+  - USB A, Full Speed
+  - Using an RGB LED USB Port, the whole point of this project
-- 1x RP 2040 to control the LEDs
+- RP 2040 to Control the LEDs
-  - V1 used an Adafruit KB2040
-  - V2 will switch to a standalone RP2040 implementation
+  - Standalone RP2040 implementation
 - USB Hub Controller:
-  - V1 uses the SL2.1a USB Hub
-  - V2 will switch to a more full-featured USB Hub Controller and more closely comply with the USB Spec
-- Possibly exposed connectors for more features externally or internally (i.e. leaving a cutout in the board with room for expansion)
+  - Using a TI 4 Port USB Controller
+- Status LEDs for Power and USB Connection

 ![Schematic](images/led-usb-hub.svg)